You did it. Your Delaware LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

-In Delaware, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Delaware Comptroller every year to keep their information current.
+In Delaware, LLCs are not required to file annual reports.
+The only annual filing you’ll need to take care of is your franchise tax payment, which has the same due date and fee every year.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Consider the Annual Franchise Tax a fee for the privilege of doing business in Delaware.
-It serves to keep your LLC in good standing and update the Delaware Department of State with your most recent information.
+It serves to keep your LLC in good standing.
 Whether you run a domestic or foreign LLC, you should plan on paying the Annual Franchise Tax.

 Don’t be intimidated, but it’s not something you want to take lightly.
 Think about it like paying membership dues – it affords your company all the benefits and rights associated with doing business in Delaware.
 Fail to keep up your annual payments and, essentially, your LLC won’t have the right to operate in the state.

 How Much Does the Delaware LLC Annual Franchise Tax Cost?